jamezmca/learn-to-code/course notes/javascript.md

 > We only need to initialize a variable **once** within a particular JS script.
 We cannot refer to a variable in our code prior to where it is initialized, but we can use it without initialization anywhere after the line where we initialize the variable.

+As for *variable names*, there are a few rules that we must follow to ensure that we don't break our code.

+1. There can be no *spaces* or *dashes* in our code names.
+    - Names like `let first name = ...` or `let first-name = ...` are *not* viable.
+2. Names must begin with a letter of the alphabet -> `a-z, A-Z`.
+    - Best practice in JS is to start your variables with a lowercase letter e.g. `let name = ...` as opposed to `let Name = ...`.
+3. For *multi-word* variables, we use either the **camelCase** or **snake_case**.
+    - camelCase capitalizes the first letter of each word in a phrase, without using spaces or punctuation (with exception to the first word).
+    - snake_case is a way of writing phrases without spaces, where spaces are replaced with underscores `_`, and the words are all lower case.

+So the correct way to write the *first name* example above would be:
+* `let firstName = "John"` or `let first_name = "John"`.

+> It's preferable if you pick a style and stay consistent to that style throughout your code.

+#### 2.1.2 Data Types

+Once we have our variables initialized, the next thing we normally do is assign some form of value to them.
+Values in JavaScript can have numerous different types, known as *Data Types*.
+Data types can be described as either *primitive* or *object*, where the primary key data types are as follows:

+* Primitive
+    - **`Number`** represents all numerical values, including integers, decimals, and exponents. (e.g., 10, 3.14, 1e5).
+    - **`String`** represents sequences of characters enclosed in quotes. (e.g., "Hello", 'World!', "").
+    - **`Boolean`** represents truth values, either true or false. (e.g., true, false).
+    - **`Null`** represents the absence of a value.
+It's different from undefined. (e.g., null).
+    - **`Undefined`** represents the absence of a value due to not being assigned yet or a reference pointing to nowhere. (e.g., undefined).
+* Object
+    - **`Object`** is a complex data type that allows you to store collections of key-value pairs.
+Example: { name: 'John', age: 30 }.
+    - **`Array`** is a special type of object used to store ordered collections of values.
+Example: [1, 2, 3, 4].
+    - **`Function`** is a subtype of object that can be invoked/called.
+Example: function add(x, y) { return x + y; }.

 #### 2.1._ Commenting in JavaScipt